Azure/azure-quickstart-templates/splunk-on-ubuntu/README.md

 Once the deployment is complete, Splunk Enterprise instance can be accessed using the configured DNS address.
 The DNS address will include the `dnsDomain` and `location` entered as parameters in the format `{dnsDomain}.{location}.cloudapp.azure.com`.
 If you created a deployment with the dnsName parameter set to "splunk" in the West US region you could access Splunk Enterprise VM at `http://splunk.westus.cloudapp.azure.com:8000`.

+NOTE: The template uses Splunk's default certificates to enable HTTPS which will create a browser warning.
+Please follow instructions in Splunk Docs to secure Splunk Web [with your own SSL certificates](http://docs.splunk.com/Documentation/Splunk/latest/Security/SecureSplunkWebusingasignedcertificate)

 ##Known Issues and Limitations

-- The template sets up SSH access via admin username/password, and would ideally use an SSH key
+- The template sets up SSH access via admin username/password, and would ideally use an SSH key.
-- The template currently does not set up HTTPS access yet.
-Please follow instructions in Splunk Docs to easily turn on encryption [with default certificates](http://docs.splunk.com/Documentation/Splunk/latest/Security/TurnonbasicencryptionwithSplunkWeb) or [with your own certificates](http://docs.splunk.com/Documentation/Splunk/latest/Security/SecureSplunkWebusingasignedcertificate)
+- The template opens SSH port to the public.
+You can restrict it to a virtual network and/or a bastion host only.